synnaxlabs/synnax/client/ts/api/client.api.md

     };
 }>;

+// Warning: (ae-missing-release-tag) "RelationshipSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type RelationshipSet = change.Set<Relationship, undefined>;

 // Warning: (ae-forgotten-export) The symbol "renameReqZ" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RenameProps" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type RenameProps = z.input<typeof renameReqZ>;

+// Warning: (ae-missing-release-tag) "Resource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Resource<T extends UnknownRecord = UnknownRecord> = Omit<z.output<typeof resourceSchemaZ>, "data"> & {
     data?: T | null;
 };

+// Warning: (ae-missing-release-tag) "ResourceChange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type ResourceChange = change.Change<ID, Resource>;

+// Warning: (ae-missing-release-tag) "ResourceDelete" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type ResourceDelete = change.Delete<ID, Resource>;

+// Warning: (ae-missing-release-tag) "resourceSchemaZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const resourceSchemaZ: z.ZodEffects<z.ZodObject<{
     id: z.ZodEffects<z.ZodUnion<[z.ZodUnion<[z.ZodEffects<z.ZodString, {